go-schwab/trader/README.md

 ## What is this?

 This project is WIP: The Market Data API is functional, and I am working on Accounts & Trading now.
+Use v0.0.1 before v1.0.0 is released.

 Go is much faster than Python, has a far more robust standard library, and is compiled.
 Therefore, it should be the standard for algorithmic trading; yet it is not.
 This project is my attempt to create a countweight to the primarily Python-based algotrading scene.